skamdar/gesture_recognition/README.md

 |ResNet18 | Fine-tuned(last 2 layers) | 98 | 77 |
 |5 Layer 3D CNN | Full Training | 99 | 70 |

+5 layer 3D CNN in above table is the architecture proposed in the following article:

+[
+Barros, Pablo & Parisi, German & Jirak, Doreen & Wermter, Stefan.
+(2015).
+Real-time gesture recognition using a humanoid robot with a deep neural architecture.
+2015.
+646-651.
+10.1109/HUMANOIDS.2014.7041431]

 ## Summary